-17 According to the Regulation issued by the National Insurance Supervisory Authority, in the administration of the "Gestione Separata", the insurer by law ensures equal treatment for all insured persons, avoiding disparities that are not justified by the need to safeguard the interests of the all insured persons, and the balance and stability of the separately managed account.
+- yield are essentially based on the realised return of the underlying fund according to a specific set of regulatory requirements. - 62 According to the Regulation issued by the National Insurance Supervisory Authority, in the administration of the "Gestione Separata", the insurer by law ensures equal treatment for all insured persons, avoiding disparities that are not justified by the need to safeguard the interests of all insured persons, and the balance and stability of the separately managed account.
 To this end, the undertaking pursues management and investment policies to ensure an equitable participation of policyholders in the financial results of the separately managed account.
-Based on the wording of these articles, intergenerational mutualisation and management discretion appears as two closely related concepts: the discretion in Italian jurisdiction is referred to as the discretion in managing the underlying assets (e.g. continue to hold them or realise them) to provide the policyholders with the realised average return.
+Based on the wording of these articles, intergenerational mutualisation and management discretion appears as two closely related concepts: the discretion in Italian jurisdiction is referred to as the discretion in managing the underlying assets (e.g., continue to hold them or realise them) to provide the policyholders with the realised average return.
 All policyholders benefit from these management choices, as management decisions have an effect on all contracts without distinction.
 Each new policyholder enters into a community that is managed jointly.
 The fair value returns from the underlying items belong to both existing and future policyholders.
 Since the contractual benefits/profit sharing is based on realised gains or losses, this implies that unrealised fair value gains or losses do not create an immediate right for existing policyholders.
 The policyholders' joint right to the unrealised fair value gain is deferred until its realisation is included in the regulatory segregated fund return only to the contracts (existing and future) still in force at that time.
 The insurer's share will vary depending on the development of existing portfolio, or entrance of new contracts within the same portfolio.